Five things to know about Samsung Electronics' holding company review

 Samsung Electronics executives said on Tuesday they need to consider various potential implications of moving to a holding company structure, such as potential changes in how the company would be taxed and other regulatory requirements.

 South Korean laws also mandate a holding company must own at least 30 percent of its publicly traded affiliates.
-Samsung Electronics would need to buy additional shares in companies such as Samsung SDI Co Ltd, Samsung Electro-Mechanics Co Ltd and Samsung SDS Co Ltd to meet such requirements, which could cost it billions of dollars.
+Samsung Electronics would need to buy additional shares in companies such as Samsung SDI Co Ltd (006400.KS), Samsung Electro-Mechanics Co Ltd (009150.KS) and Samsung SDS Co Ltd (018260.KS) to meet such requirements, which could cost it billions of dollars.

 (Reporting by Se Young Lee; Editing by Muralikumar Anantharaman)